ITSSimulators/ODRoNeS/doc/logics.md

   * whether a point is on the lane or not,
   * bounding boxes,
   * intersections with other lanes.

-  However, it relies on the geometry (and derived) class(es) to do all the calculations.
+It relies on the geometry (and derived) class(es) to do all the calculations.
   More details can be found later, in the [lanes](#lanes) subsection.
   Thus, lanes calculate these things differently depending on whether their geometry, and the underlying maths belong to the `mvf` class.

 Ultimately, users are intended be using only `rns`, `section` and `lane`,